 “As a small business owner, it’s important to have a sense of how much money you expect to move through your accounts on a regular basis,” Wright said.
 “That way, you’ll be able to choose an account that works best for you.
 If you’re not running a lot of transactions through your business checking account, it may make more sense to choose a basic account, which usually comes with a lower monthly service fee.”

-A popular way to avoid business checking account fees is using an online bank or financial technology startup’s platform.
-Fintech startups have been disrupting all aspects of finances for several years now, and that includes business checking accounts.
-Aiming to serve the small business community, these fintech companies are slashing fees, lowering requirements, and leveling the playing field for our nation’s entrepreneurs.
-They may not have the deep pockets, extensive relationships, or wide array of services that traditional banks have, but they are applying automation and machine learning to slash costs and improve customer service.
+Popular ways to avoid business checking account fees are to sign up with an online bank or to use a financial technology startup’s platform.
+In recent years, fintech startups have disrupted traditional banks.
+Aiming to serve the small business community, these fintech companies are slashing fees, lowering requirements and leveling the playing field for the nation’s entrepreneurs.
+They may not have the deep pockets, extensive relationships or wide array of services that traditional banks offer, but they are applying automation and machine learning to cut costs and improve customer service.

 These online banks may not appeal to all businesses — after all, they offer no local branches or human interaction — but they are racking up thousands of customers seeking cheaper alternatives.

-“Businesses shouldn’t pay to open a business checking account,” said Kathryn Petralia, co-founder and president of Kabbage.
-"New online-only products eliminate much of the overhead traditional banking accounts require and therefore pass those savings on to customers by eliminating maintenance fees, minimum balance fees, and similar costs.
+“Businesses shouldn’t pay to open a business checking account,” said Kathryn Petralia, co-founder of Keep Financial.
+“New online-only products eliminate much of the overhead traditional banking accounts require and therefore pass those savings on to customers by eliminating maintenance fees, minimum balance fees and similar costs.
 Find a product that supports your growth, not hinders it.”
 [In the market for a business loan to boost your growth?
-Check out the lenders we recommend first.]
+Check out the small business loan lenders we recommend.]

-With that in mind, here’s a list of the more popular free business checking accounts in the market and what they offer.
+With that in mind, here’s a list of some popular free business checking accounts and what they offer:

-At the end of the day, traditional banks and online banks both have their advantages and drawbacks, so it’s up to you to choose which is better for your business checking account.
-Either way, it’s important to do your homework, especially on fees, before settling on a business banking partner.
+Both traditional and online banks have advantages and drawbacks, so it’s up to you to choose which is better for your business checking account.
+Either way, it’s important to do your research, especially on fees, before you settle on a business banking partner.

 “Some people appreciate the in-person relationship with banks, which has become more difficult during the pandemic,” Petralia said.
 “Other business checking accounts are optimized for efficiency online, reducing costs and increasing yields.
 Every business is different, and preferences vary.
-But the banking options in 2021 are far different than they were even two or three years ago – I’d encourage all businesses to get to know their options.”
+But the banking options … are far different than they were even two or three years ago.
+I’d encourage all businesses to get to know their options.”